LeeOtts/Ender3v2-Klipper-Configs/README.md

 # Klipper Configuration Files for a Modified Ender 3 V2 Printer

-Welcome to the repository that houses meticulously crafted configuration files for a modified Ender 3 V2 printer, complete with the Sprite Pro Extruder, BL Touch, and a 4.2.7 silent board.
+Welcome to the repository that houses meticulously crafted configuration files for a modified Ender 3 V2 printer, complete with the Sprite Pro Extruder, CR Touch, and a 4.2.7 silent board.
 These configuration files are specifically designed to empower you with unrivaled control and precision.

 ## Overview